frenetisch-applaudierend/zinal/Readme.md

 ## Features

-* Composable templates, similar to JSX
+* Composable templates with an intuitive syntax similar to JSX
 * Embed arbitrary rust expressions and statements in your templates
 * Compile-time errors for missing or incorrect template arguments
 * Templates are built into the binary